Chart Color Schemes

 Panorama's population is slightly older than the national pattern

 The median age in Panorama is 40 years, similar to Greater Adelaide's average of 39 years, but somewhat older than Australia's median age of 38 years.
-The percentage of the population aged 85 and over in Panorama is 5.0%, higher than that of Greater Adelaide.
-Conversely, the percentage of the population aged 55 to 64 in Panorama is 9.7%, lower than that of Greater Adelaide.
-According to post-2021 Census data, the percentage of the population aged 15 to 24 has increased from 10.9% to 12.2%, while the percentage of those aged 35 to 44 has risen from 13.4% to 14.5%.
-Meanwhile, the percentage of the population aged 55 to 64 has decreased from 11.1% to 9.7%, and the percentage of those aged 65 to 74 has dropped from 10.1% to 9.1%.
-Population forecasts for 2041 indicate significant demographic changes in Panorama, with the 85+ age group expected to grow by 82%, reaching 828 people from its current figure of 455.
-In contrast, the 65 to 74 age group is projected to show minimal growth of just 6%, adding only 49 people.
+The percentage of the population aged 85 and above is 4.9%, higher than that of Greater Adelaide.
+Conversely, the percentage of the population aged 55 to 64 is 9.7%, lower than that of Greater Adelaide.
+According to post-2021 Census data, the percentage of the population aged 15 to 24 has grown from 10.9% to 12.6%, while the percentage aged 35 to 44 has increased from 13.4% to 14.5%.
+However, the percentage aged 55 to 64 has declined from 11.1% to 9.7%, and the percentage aged 65 to 74 has dropped from 10.1% to 8.9%.
+Population forecasts for 2041 indicate significant demographic changes in Panorama, with the 85+ age group expected to grow by 83%, reaching 828 people from a starting point of 451.